Review Your Data

 *This functionality is available for Advanced users only.

 In the top navigation of your Discovery Database, click SETTINGS and choose the Folders tab.
-Find the Folder you would like to add to, select the box next to the Folder, then click Bulk Actions.
+Find the Folder you would like to add the user to, select the box next to the Folder, then click Bulk Actions.

 To add a user click Assign, to remove a user click Un-assign.